Combatting Covid-19 misinformation

-Newsguard’s browser extension, a tool that rates websites based on their record of publishing accurate information, has been made available for free during the urgent Covid-19 “infodemic”.
+Newsguard’s browser extension, a tool that rates websites based on their record of publishing accurate information, has been made available for free during this period.

 The BBC has produced a guide on how to stop “bad information” on coronavirus from going viral.

 The BBCBeyond Fake News website relaunched at the end of 2020.
 It curates all aspects of the BBC’s media education work, including editorial content produced by the BBC anti-disinformation unit.
 The BBC collects its own stories about disinformation on its News website on the Fake News topic page.

 Channel 4 News' FactCheck is also looking at key claims about the coronavirus and has published coronavirus FactCheck Explainer videos as well as doing daily Fact Check social media threads (Facebook and Twitter) countering misinformation

 First Draft News has created a vaccine insights hub which provides live insights, intelligence and reporting guidance on emerging health and vaccine misinformation.

 HMG has launched the sharechecklist.gov.uk website.
 This website gives people five easy steps to follow to identify whether information might be false.

 Sense about Science has an easy-to-read resource debunking the most common claims and highlighting the key giveaways to look out for when spotting fake claims.
 The Ask for Evidence campaign and resources are also designed to help understand and ask for the evidence behind health claims, news stories, ads and policies.

 UK Research and Innovation (UKRI) has prepared a collection of regularly updated resources – Coronavirus: the science explained – which lays out the evidence and the facts about the virus, the disease, the epidemic, and its control.